Common Carp Management and FishingCarp of Connecticut / Carp Management / Carp Fishing 101 / Bowfishing / Caring for Your Catch

 Due to the increasing popularity of carp fishing, the Fisheries Division implemented regulations beginning in 2018 to ensure there would be very large carp for anglers to seek.
 Connecticut's current carp regulations are:

 - Statewide Regulations: daily limit of 5 fish per person, only one of which could exceed 30 inches.
+Bow and Arrow anglers have a greater daily limit for some areas (see the Bowfishing section below).

 - Trophy Carp Waters: daily limit of 1 fish per day with a maximum size of 26 inches in the entire CT River and its coves, Batterson Park Pond (New Britain), Squantz Pond (New Fairfield), and West Thompson Lake (Thompson).